DoraSidd/DNA-Analyser/README.md

-# 🧬 DNA Sequence Analyzer
+# 🧬 DNA Sequence Analyser

 A small Python program that performs basic analysis on a DNA sequence.